Jim Trueman: Team owner

 Trueman used his riches from the motel business to expand his auto racing interests.
 He signed on Red Roof Inns to sponsor Vern Schuppan in the 1981 Indianapolis 500.
 Schuppan finished a strong third.
 In 1982, Trueman switched from Can-Am to CART and experienced instant success.

 In 1985, Trueman was diagnosed with cancer.
 He kept his illness secret for many months.
 At the 1986 Indianapolis 500 Trueman spent the entire month of May at the track, but was visibly frail and quiet.
 The race was originally scheduled on his 51st birthday, but rain delayed the race.
 Bobby Rahal's car was fitted with a "Happy Birthday JRT" decal to celebrate.
 The following Saturday, May 31, 1986, the race was finally run.
 With two laps to go Rahal passed Kevin Cogan on a restart, and held on to win.
 The emotional Rahal nearly broke down in victory lane.

 In victory lane, Trueman stood up and took the traditional milk for winning Indy.
 Several years later, ABC television reporter Jack Arute revealed that Trueman whispered in his ear "I can go now."

 On Thursday June 5, 1986, five days after the victory, the city of Columbus held a victory parade downtown.
 Trueman was too sick to attend.
 Six days later he died.

 Personal

 Jim Trueman was married to his wife Barbara, with whom he had three children.
 He attended Ohio State University where he became a Sigma Chi and also served in the military.
 His philanthropic efforts included the James R. Trueman Fitness Center at Wheeling Jesuit University.

 The rookie of the year award in CART was named in his honor.

 His grandson Austin Cindric is a driver in NASCAR.
 Austin is the son of Jim's daughter Megan.
 Austin was born twelve years after his grandfather died.
-Jim Trueman's son-in-law is Team Penske president and racing strategist Tim Cindric.
+Trueman's son-in-law is former Team Penske president and racing strategist Tim Cindric.